ipld/specs/block-layer/codecs/DAG-JSON.md

 While it is unlikely de-serializers will enforce the following rules, codec implementors **SHOULD** do the following in order to ensure hashes consistently match for the same block data.

-* utf8 sort object keys
+ - Sort object keys by their (UTF-8) encoded representation, i.e. with byte comparisons
-* strip whitespace
+ - Strip whitespace

 This produces the most compact and consistent representation which will ensure that two codecs producing the same data end up with matching block hashes.